jgraichen/salt-acme/README.md

 Manage TLS certificates with ACME using the salt master for certificate management and authentication.

-Minions create private keys and certificate signing requests that are send to the `acme.sign` runner on the master.
-The master authenticates the minion, checks allowed domains and handles the ACME account, verification and requesting the certificate.
-It uses DNS-01 challenge for verification.
+All cryptographic operations are handled by `salt-pki`.
+Signing requests are send to a runner on the salt master, e.g. `dehydrated.sign`.

+The runner can authenticate the minion and check if it is permitted to request certificates for a given domain.

+## Signing runners

+Currently only `dehydrated.sign` is supported.
+This runner dispatches the actual ACME signing to the `dehydrated` script.
+This script must be configured and set up explicitly before.
+This runner checks if all domains in certificate signing requests are present in the minions pillar.

 ## Pillar Example

-TODO: `acne/init.sls`

-Example: Creates certificate and private key in default location (e.g. `/etc/acme`).
+Example: Creates certificate and private key in default location (e.g.
+`/etc/acme/example.org/{key.pem,certificate.pem}`).

 Includes other states (`nginx.service`) and reloads services on certificate changes (`nginx`).

 ```yaml
 states: